 2. Term.
-This Agreement shall commence on the date of the last party to execute this Agreement and shall continue in full effect until June 30, 2018.
+This Agreement shall commence on the date of the last party to execute this Agreement and shall continue in full effect until June 30, 2019.
 The District or the Village may terminate this Agreement prior to its expiration for its convenience by providing the other party at least sixty (60) days' advanced written notice of its intent to terminate.

-3. Assignment and Selection of the SRO.
-The Village shall assign one police officer to act as an SRO at the School.
-To select the police officer, the Village shall provide the Superintendent of the District (or his/her designee) with a list of its police officers who meet the minimum qualifications set forth in Exhibit A, which is attached hereto and incorporated herein by reference.
+Assignment and Selection of the SRO.
+The Village shall assign one police 3. officer to act as the primary SRO at the School.
+To select the police officer, the Village shall provide the Superintendent of the District (or his/her designee) with a list of its police officers who meet the minimum qualifications set forth in Exhibit B, which is attached hereto and incorporated herein by reference.
 The Superintendent may request to conduct interviews with the qualified officers.
-The Superintendent (or his/her designee) and the Chief of Police (or his/her designee) will then mutually select the police officer who will serve as the SRO.
-The Superintendent (or his/her designee) shall be entitled to hold interviews of the eligible police officers.
-At any time during the term of this Agreement, the Village shall replace the SRO with another police officer who meets the criteria set forth in this Agreement, if 1) the District provides the Village provides the District with written notice that the Village has internal reasons with replacing the officer.
+The Parties will mutually select members of an advisory committee to participate in the interviews and provide the Superintendent and Chief of Police with input about the candidates.
+The Superintendent (or his/her designee) and the Chief of Police (or his/her designee) will then mutually select the police officer who will serve as the primary SRO and a police officer who will serve as a substitute SRO in the event of the primary SRO's absence.
+Such selections shall be subject to the approval of the Board of Education.
+At any time during the term of this Agreement, the Village shall replace the SRO with another police officer who has been selected in accordance with the procedure set forth in this Paragraph 3, if 1) the District provides the Village with a written request setting forth the rationale for the requested replacement or 2) the Village provides the District with written notice that the Village has internal reasons with replacing the officer.